ravichugh/sketch-n-sketch/workspace/src/blog/posts/06-deuce-user-study.md

 steps, and then quickly (~5 minutes total) completes the tasks without any pauses.
 To read the tasks, either launch the [user study app][userstudyversion] or look in Appendix C.
-Notes: (1) This video is not narrated.
+Notes: (i) This video is not narrated.
-(2) This video was recorded using a lighter color scheme than deuce-user-study-version/index.html (the one used by participants).
+(ii) This video was recorded using a lighter color scheme than the one used by participants.
-(3) For the Lambda task, the video shows a solution with one more tool invoked (Move Definitions) than in the "optimal" path listed in Table 1.
+(iii) For the Lambda task, the video shows a solution with one more tool invoked (Move Definitions) than in the "optimal" path listed in Table 1.